-For young children with the disease, air pollution has been found to increase the risk of developing the antibiotic-resistant bacterial infection, Staphylococcus aureus.
+For young children with the disease, air pollution has been found to increase the risk of developing an antibiotic-resistant bacterial infection, Staphylococcus aureus.

 Both short-term and long-term exposure to air pollution can cause a decline in lung function for people with Cystic Fibrosis.

-A good quality air purifier with a medical-grade HEPA filter and activated carbon filter can make a significant difference to quality of life, as well as help prevent fungal infections, for people with Cystic Fibrosis.
+A good quality air purifier with a medical-grade HEPA filter and activated carbon filter can make a significant difference to the quality of life, as well as help, prevent fungal infections, for people with Cystic Fibrosis.

 Cystic Fibrosis sufferer and campaigner for better access to healthcare for those with Cystic Fibrosis, Rod Marshdale, gave one of our air purifier systems to his friend, Tylah Orr, who is also living with Cystic Fibrosis.